flagshipcompany/flagship-for-magento/README.md

 Make sure that Store Address is set under Store > Configuration > General > Store Information

-Every source should be assigned an address.
-You can set it: Store > Sources > (Edit the source) > Address Data

 Enable the shipping methods, Store > Configuration > Sales > Shipping Methods > FlagShip Shipping